Dekeypetey40/Happy-Dog-Website/README.md

 ## Content
--Code for social media footer was taken from Code Institute's Love Running project and was adapted to suit my website.
+- Code for social media footer was taken from Code Institute's Love Running project and was adapted to suit my website.
--Section header and gallery styling was inspired by my mentor's (Aleksei Konovalov) Starlight English website: <a href="https://lexach91.github.io/esl-school-website/index.html" target="_blank"
+- Section header and gallery styling was inspired by my mentor's (Aleksei Konovalov) Starlight English website: <a href="https://lexach91.github.io/esl-school-website/index.html" target="_blank" rel="noopener" aria-label="Visit Aleksei Konovalov's Starlight English website (opens in a new tab)">
-            rel="noopener"
-            aria-label="Visit Aleksei Konovalov's Starlight English website (opens in a new tab)"> -I took code from w3schools to color my placeholders and to have it function on all browsers.
+ - I took code from w3schools to color my placeholders and to have it function on all browsers.

 ## Media